WHAT’S IN THIS REVIEW?

 Server Locations & Network

-At the current time of writing, NordVPN has 5,275 servers in 60 countries worldwide.
-It’s a significant number, and one that puts many competing providers to shame.
+At the current time of writing, NordVPN has 5,136 servers in 60 countries worldwide.
+It’s a significant number and one that puts many competing providers to shame.
 You’ll find physical servers in the following countries:

-Albania, Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Costa Rica, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, India, Ireland, Israel, Italy, Latvia, Luxembourg, Malaysia, Mexico, Moldova, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, the United Kingdom, the United States, and Vietnam
+Albania, Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Georgia, Greece, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Latvia, Luxembourg, Malaysia, Mexico, Moldova, the Netherlands, New Zealand, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Singapore, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, UAE, Ukraine, the United Kingdom, the United States, and Vietnam

 Larger countries benefit from the full range of features, although this does lead to a skewing towards more popular regions including the U.S and the UK.